-\textbf{Limitations and future directions.} \clash{}'s code arenas are relatively smaller and more self-contained than most real-world software systems.
-We'd be excited to support code arenas encompassing tougher settings, where SWE-agents manage larger codebases attempting to win multiple competitive objectives (e.g., city planning, disaster preparedness, cybersecurity).
-Second, \clash{} uses \texttt{mini-SWE-agent}, reflecting our intention to focus on the evaluation of LMs by holding the agent scaffold constant.
-With that said, a simple next step could be to swap out \texttt{mini-SWE-agent} with tool-based frameworks~\citep{yang2024sweagentagentcomputerinterfacesenable,wang2025openhandsopenplatformai} to maximize AI systems' performance.
-Third, logs from the competition phase are entirely text-based.
-We don't explore Vision Language Models (VLMs) in this work.
-Supporting multimodal feedback is on the road-map for future investigations.
-Finally, we are curious about the value of \clash{}'s artifacts and environments towards improving model capabilities via pre-training on traces of models' edits or post-training with techniques like self-play and reinforcement learning.
+\textbf{Limitations and future directions.} \clash{}'s arenas are relatively smaller and more self-contained than most real-world software systems.
+We'd like to support code environments for more realistic, multi-objective settings (e.g., cybersecurity, financial markets).
+Second, competition logs are text-based.
+Subsequent investigations could support multimodal feedback and study Vision Language models (VLM) performance.
+Finally, \clash{}'s artifacts and environments can be used to improve model capabilities via pre-training on editing traces or post-training techniques like self-play and reinforcement learning.

 \textbf{Conclusion.} By situating LMs in tournaments where their codebases compete directly, \clash{} reveals both the creative potential and fundamental limitations of current models.
-Models devise remarkably diverse solutions and demonstrate technical proficiency, but struggle to draw meaningful conclusions from competition logs or maintain well-organized codebases over time.
-These findings offer clear avenues for future work.
-We hope \clash{} will serve as a reliable, extensible training ground for evaluating and building the next generation of long-running, autonomous software development systems.
+Models devise remarkably diverse solutions, but struggle to draw meaningful conclusions from competition logs or maintain well-organized codebases.
+We hope \clash{} will serve as a testbed for the next generation of autonomous software development systems.